riceissa/issarice.com/pages/comments.md

 > To answer the question directly, it is because the comments section of the article is full of <u>inane and worthless chatter</u> that has zero intellectual value whatsoever.
 However, my Facebook friends are mostly fairly intelligent people, so usually they have something insightful to say about the article and/or participating in the discussion that they prompt is enjoyable and interesting.

+This obviously does not happen on every site.
+In fact, I get the impression that small personal sites tend to have the highest-quality comments, while large news sites tend to have the worst, with blogs somewhere in the middle.

 The other issue is with having to moderate the comments.
-Quora and Facebook are good, for instance, because they require real names, and thus are able to keep out non-human spam (for the most part).
+Quora and Facebook are convenient because they require real names, and thus are able to keep out non-human spam (for the most part).
-Disqus does seem to have anti-spam measures, but verifying the identities of commenters may be more difficult since people can choose to post anonymously.
+Disqus does seem to have anti-spam measures, but verifying the identities of commenters may be more difficult since people can choose to post anonymously (and also because Disqus isn't as widely-used as Facebook).